How to Maintain Normal Blood Sugar After Gastric Bypass

 Obesity is an increasing problem in many parts of the world.
 Often, exercise and healthy eating are not enough to improve your health.
 For this reason, many patients are turning to gastric bypass surgery to help them lose their extra pounds.
 However, this procedure has been known to result in hypoglycemia, or low blood sugar.
-Dr. Fernando Garcia and his team of professionals at Tijuana Bariatrics in Tijuana, MX, would like their patients to know the facts about how to maintain normal blood sugar after gastric bypass.
+The team of professionals at Tijuana Bariatrics in Tijuana, MX, would like their patients to know the facts about how to maintain normal blood sugar after gastric bypass.

 How Does Gastric Bypass Surgery Affect Blood Sugar?